espressif/esp-wireless-drivers-3rdparty/README.md

 ## Update Software of Wireless Framework

-1. set environment variable `IDF_PATH` to be esp-idf's absolute path
+1. setup compiling environment by `. ./export.sh` in esp-idf directory

 2. in the root directory of this project, input command `make` to recompile `helper_project` to generate new libraries and header files